 Third Level Resistance (R3) = High + 2 * (PP - Low)

-Traders often use pivot points as a reference point to determine the overall trend of the market, as well as to identify potential entry and exit points.
+Traders often use pivot points as reference points to determine the overall trend of the market and identify potential entry and exit points.

-If the price is above the pivot point, it is generally considered bullish, while if it is below the pivot point, it is generally considered bearish.
+If the price is above the pivot point, it is generally considered bullish; if it is below, it is generally considered bearish.

-You can see on this intraday chart of C3.ai, Inc. (NYSE: AI) that the last pivot point acted as resistance in the morning.
-But once the stock broke above it, the stock had a big $4 per share move to the upside.
+On this intraday chart of C3.ai, Inc. (NYSE: AI), you can see that the last pivot point acted as resistance in the morning.
+But once the stock broke above it, it made a big $4 per share move to the upside.

 Fibonacci Retracement

-Fibonacci retracement is a technical analysis tool based on the idea that prices will often retrace a predictable portion of a move, then they will continue to move in the original direction.
+Fibonacci retracement is a technical analysis tool based on the idea that prices often retrace a predictable portion of a move before continuing to move in the original direction.

 To use Fibonacci retracement, traders first identify the high and low points of a price move.
-Then divide the vertical distance by the key Fibonacci ratios of 23.6%, 38.2%, 50%, 61.8%, and 100%.
+They then divide the vertical distance by the key Fibonacci ratios of 23.6%, 38.2%, 50%, 61.8%, and 100%.
 These ratios are commonly known as the "Fibonacci levels."

-Traders can then draw horizontal lines on the chart at these levels to identify potential areas where the price may experience support or resistance.
-If the price reaches a Fibonacci level and starts to bounce, it could be a sign that the level is acting as a support or resistance level.
+Traders can draw horizontal lines on the chart at these levels to identify potential areas where the price may experience support or resistance.
+If the price reaches a Fibonacci level and starts to bounce, it could indicate that the level is serving as a support or resistance level.

-Fibonacci retracement is commonly used in conjunction with other technical analysis tools, such as trend lines and moving averages, to confirm potential entry and exit points.
+Fibonacci retracement is often utilized alongside other technical analysis tools, such as trend lines and moving averages, to validate potential entry and exit points.

 Again, we’re using the intraday chart of C3.ai, Inc. (NYSE: AI) as an example…

-You can see where the stock broke above some of the Fibonacci retracement levels, but then pulled back and held them as support before continuing higher.
+You can see where the stock broke above several Fibonacci retracement levels, but then pulled back and held them as support before continuing higher.

 Parabolic SAR

-The Parabolic SAR (Stop and Reverse) is a technical indicator used to determine the direction of an asset's price and to identify potential entry and exit points.
+The Parabolic SAR (Stop and Reverse) is a technical indicator that helps determine the direction of an asset's price and identify potential entry and exit points.

-The Parabolic SAR is plotted as dots on a chart and is used to identify trends and potential reversal points.
-If the dots are above the price, it is a bearish trend and a potential sell signal.
-If the dots are below the price, it is a bullish trend and a potential buy signal.
+It is plotted as dots on a chart, used to detect trends and potential reversal points.
+If the dots are above the price, this indicates a bearish trend and a potential sell signal.
+Conversely, if the dots are below the price, it signals a bullish trend and a potential buy signal.

-The Parabolic SAR is calculated using a formula that adjusts the dots based on the asset's price and the strength of the trend.
+The Parabolic SAR is determined using a formula that adjusts the dots according to the asset's price and the strength of the trend.

 On this BigBear.ai Holdings, Inc. (NYSE: BBAI) intraday chart you can see the dots are below the candlesticks when it’s in an uptrend and above them when it’s in a downtrend.

-If you’re riding the uptrend and see the dot has reversed and is plotted above the candlesticks, it may be a signal to sell.
+If you’re riding the uptrend and notice the dot has reversed and is plotted above the candlesticks, it may signal a selling opportunity.

-You can also see that as a trend intensifies, the dots become more spread out.
+You can also observe that as a trend intensifies, the dots become more spread out.

 Average True Range

-The Average True Range (ATR) is a measure of volatility that helps traders identify the degree of price movement over a specified period of time.
+The Average True Range (ATR) is a measure of volatility that assists traders in identifying the degree of price movement over a specified period.

-The ATR is calculated using the high, low, and close prices of an asset over a specified period of time.
-It is typically plotted as a line on a chart, and it can be used to identify potential entry and exit points, as well as to confirm trends.
+The ATR is calculated using the high, low, and close prices of an asset throughout a defined time frame.
+It is usually plotted as a line on a chart and can be utilized to pinpoint potential entry and exit points, as well as to confirm trends.

-Traders often use the ATR to determine the level of risk associated with a trade.
-A higher ATR indicates a higher level of risk, while a lower ATR indicates a lower level of risk.
+Traders often use the ATR to assess the level of risk associated with a trade.
+A higher ATR indicates a greater level of risk, while a lower ATR signifies a reduced level of risk.

-ATR can also be used to set stop-loss orders, as it can help traders determine the appropriate distance from the entry price to place the stop-loss order.
+Additionally, ATR can assist in setting stop-loss orders, as it helps traders determine the appropriate distance from the entry price for placing the stop-loss order.

 In this 6-month Tesla, Inc. (NASDAQ: TSLA) chart, you can see that the average true range of the stock has increased after it gapped up and entered a strong uptrend with high volume.

-It indicates the stock has experienced volatility and a big price movement compared to its average over the time period.
+It indicates that the stock has experienced volatility and significant price movements compared to its average over the time period.

 Bid/Ask Trend Indicator

-The Bid/Ask Trend Indicator is a technical analysis tool used by traders to identify trends in the market.
-It is based on the difference between the bid price and the ask price of a security or index, and it is calculated using the following formula:
+The Bid/Ask Trend Indicator is a technical analysis tool used by traders to identify market trends.
+It is based on the difference between the bid price and the ask price of a security or index, calculated using the following formula:

 Bid/Ask Trend Indicator = (Ask Price - Bid Price) / (Ask Price + Bid Price)

-The Bid/Ask Trend Indicator is plotted as a line on a chart, and it can be used to identify potential entry and exit points, as well as to confirm trends.
+The Bid/Ask Trend Indicator appears as a line on a chart, helping to identify potential entry and exit points, as well as confirming trends.

 If the line is rising, it indicates a bullish trend and a potential buy signal.
-If the line is falling, it indicates a bearish trend and a potential sell signal.
+Conversely, if the line is falling, it indicates a bearish trend and a potential sell signal.

-Traders often use the Bid/Ask Trend Indicator in conjunction with other technical analysis tools, such as moving averages and oscillators.
+Traders often utilize the Bid/Ask Trend Indicator alongside other technical analysis tools, such as moving averages and oscillators.

 Only shows during market hours?